Titanic Belfast Northern Ireland

 Getting There

 Belfast is served by two airports: George Best Belfast City (BHD, 6km from centre) and Belfast International (BFS, 30km away).
-The Translink NI Railway service runs from Dublin Connolly to Belfast Great Victoria Street in about two hours; return tickets can be as low as €20 if booked ahead.
+The Translink NI Railway service from Dublin Connolly to Belfast Great Victoria Street runs in about two hours.
+Return tickets can be as low as €20 if booked ahead online, making a Belfast day trip from Dublin both practical and genuinely good value.